 When users go to your login page, they'll first be asked to simply enter their email address.

-1: They have a login account & have already set a password - they just need to login
+1: They have a User Account (i.e. login) and have already set a password - they just need to login

 In this scenario, the user already has a password and has logged in before.
-They just need to type in their password and login.
-Notice that they are also able to reset their password from this screen.
 Their email address will be displayed under Login.
+They just need to type in their password and log in.

 2: The email address entered is not associated with any login accounts

 In this scenario, the user is prompted to check the spelling of their email address, or try a different email, or create a new account.

 Please remember 2 things:

 Having a record in the system does not automatically mean the user has a login (i.e. user account).